Naereen/web-sphinx/beacon.en.rst

  How to use Google Analytics with a beacon image
 #################################################

+.. warning:: I no longer advise to use Google Analytics, and I will remove it from my webpages, and no longer update these tutorials.

 .. note:: This short page is focusing on Google Analytics

    For more information, it might be useful to consult first one of these pages: